About 88% of Americans in 2014 had at least one car in their household.

 Not all car sizes are appropriate either.
 If you want to get a huge truck or a small compact car, you need to make those decisions early in the search process.

 For instance, a larger SUV like the Jeep Grand Cherokee Trackhawk may be too big for some people, but just right for others.
-If you’d like to find out about that type of SUV and what it looks like, you can read more here.

 One of the biggest things is to consider how big of a budget you have.
 Again, cars are a big investment and you don’t want to overspend to risk digging yourself into a financial pit of despair.